To find the colors of fall you don’t have to look far, They are all around wherever you are.

 The retaining wall with caps as white as snow, brighter than the path they glow.

 The path marking which way to go, I get lost more than you know.

-The basket hang beautifully so, beside them the bird feeders sit.
+The baskets hang beautifully so, beside them birds on the feeders sit.

 I take the path as far as I can go, The path not safe, not one bit.